 Heat mounting is suitable for all medium and large size straight bore bearings with cylindrical seating arrangements.
-Normally a bearing temperature of 65°C above shaft temperature (not to exceed 120°C) provides sufficient expansion for mounting.
+Normally a bearing temperature of 65^{0} C above shaft temperature (not to exceed 120^{0} C) provides sufficient expansion for mounting.
 As the bearing cools, it contracts and tightly grips the shaft.
 It is important to heat the bearing uniformly and to regulate heat accurately, since excess heat destroys a bearing's metallurgical properties (softens the bearings).
-Never heat a bearing using an open flame such as a blow torch.
-Heat mounting reduces the risk of bearing or shaft damage during installation because the bearing can be slide easily on to the shaft.
-Appropriate electric heat-bearing mounting devices include induction heater, ovens, hot plates and heating cones.
+Never heat a bearing or shaft damage during installation because the bearing can be slide easily on to the shaft.
+Appropriate electric heatbearing mounting devices include induction heater, ovens, hot plates and heating cones.
 Of these, induction heaters and ovens are the most convenient and induction heaters are the fastest devices to use.